kwgoodman/femto/README.rst

     p_sum04   4.43       4.30       5.49      10.36       5.43

 I chose numpy.sum as a benchmark because it is fast and convenient.
 It should be possible to beat NumPy's performance.
-That's because some_sums has an unfair advantage.
+That's because femto has an unfair advantage.
 We will not duplicate the `pairwise summation`_ NumPy uses to deal with the accumulated round-off error in floating point arrays.